TGOSS1984/dungeon_crawler/readme.md

 ### How to Play

-- Follow prompts to enter your name and select a class
+- Follow prompts to enter your name and select a class (pressing enter to proceed, picking a class from numbers 1-4)
 - Navigate room by room, choose whether to fight, use estus, or flee
+- If you eneter a ranom battle you select from options 1,2,3 (attack, use estus, flee)
 - After each room, you’ll be asked if you want to save your progress
-- The game ends when you die, defeat the boss, or manually exit
+- The game ends when you die, defeat the boss, or manually exit (The finla boss is fought at the end once you have reached room 10)

 ### Features for future development